soarqin/DSP_Mods/UXAssist/README.md

 #### 一些提升用户体验的功能和补丁

 ## Changlog
+* 1.0.18
+  + Fix crash while coursing to a dark-fog hive.
+  + Auto-cruise does not bypass dark-fog hives if they are targeted.
 * 1.0.17
   + New function: `Auto navigation on sailings`, which is inspired by [CruiseAssist](https://dsp.thunderstore.io/package/tanu/CruiseAssist/) and its extension [AutoPilot](https://dsp.thunderstore.io/package/tanu/AutoPilot/)
     - It keeps Icarus on course to the target planet